RajeshShedolkar/notes/ReactNative.md

    - Tools like React Native Debugger and React DevTools help find and fix errors.
    - Logging with `console.log` is also a common debugging method.

-By understanding these core concepts, you can start building interactive, responsive mobile apps using React Native.